 top of page

-False starts are a normal part of your child’s wider sleep journey.
-How your child falls asleep, the timing of naps, bedtime routines, and their ability to self-settle all influence these early night awakenings.
-This article focuses on the common causes of false starts and practical strategies to address them, but it’s only one piece of the bigger picture of healthy sleep development.
+False starts are a normal part of a child’s broader sleep development.
+How your child falls asleep, their bedtime routine, and their ability to settle independently all influence these early night wakings.

 Why false starts happen

-There are several reasons your child may be experiencing false starts:
+There are several reasons a child may experience false starts:

 • They have too much sleep pressure